-Sharon J. Allen Brown - The Coordinator of Interpreting and Transcribing arranges for ASL or text based communication access .
+The Coordinator of Interpreting and Transcribing arranges for ASL or text based communication access.

-Phyllis Petteys - The Accessibility Specialist meets with students to ensure tools and techniques are being effectively implemented, provides AT training to staff and faculty, and works to improve accessibility.
+Accessibility Specialists meet with students to ensure tools and techniques are being effectively implemented, provide AT training to staff and faculty, and work to improve accessibility.
 Phyllis serves the college district wide but is based out of Rock Creek.

-The Disability Services Counselors work individually with students to review eligibility for accommodation, develop self-advocacy skills, and ensure adjustments and liaison services are provided as needed to allow students an equal opportunity to engage in all PCC offerings.
+Disability Services Practitioners work individually with students to review eligibility for accommodation, develop self-advocacy skills, and ensure adjustments and liaison services are provided as needed to allow students an equal opportunity to engage in all PCC offerings.

-Ruth McKenna has been a counselor and instructor at PCC since 2002.
+Ruth has been a counselor and instructor at PCC since 2002.
 She earned her Master's Degree in Counseling Psychology at Lewis and Clark College and is a Licensed Professional Counselor (LPC) with the state of Oregon.
 Ruth serves on the Financial Aid Time Frame Extension Committee and participates with the Behavioral Intervention Team as needed.
 She worked closely with the Veteran's Resource Center when she was at the Rock Creek campus.
 Ruth is now at the Cascade campus.
-She is closed on Mondays (Mon & Tues for July & August).
 The main focus of her professional training is in the mental health field with special interests in the following populations: Asperger's Syndrome, Veterans, Traumatic Brain Injury, PTSD, and other Anxiety Disorders.
 She typically works Tuesday through Friday.

 Rock Creek Campus

-Kari Hanken has worked in Disability Services at Portland Community College for 15 years.
+Kari has worked in Disability Services at Portland Community College for 15 years.
 She received her Master’s in Education from the University of Wisconsin-Whitewater with an emphasis in Transition.
-Kari is currently serving on the Assistive Technology Committee and the Behavior Intervention Team.
+Kari has served on the Assistive Technology Committee and the Behavior Intervention Team.
 Kari served on the ORAHEAD (Oregon Association for Higher Education and Disability) Board from 2009-2012.
 She has a special interest in working with students with disabilities who are transitioning from high school to college and working with students who experience learning disabilities and ADHD.
 Other populations and areas of experience include: LGBTQ, veterans, students with physical and sensory disabilities, TBI, mental health disorders, chronic medical conditions, and autism spectrum.
-Kari is job sharing and working Mondays, Wednesdays and some Fridays for the 2013-2014 academic year.
+Kari is job sharing and working Mondays, Thursdays and some Fridays.

-Kathleen Noss has a background working as a vocational counselor, working with veterans, and is able to communicate using sign language.
-She is working Monday through Thursday at Sylvania during the 2013-2014 year.
+Kathleen has a background working as a vocational counselor, working with veterans, and is able to communicate using sign language.
+She typically works two to three days per week.